mautic/user-documentation/docs/points/point_leagues.rst

   :width: 600
   :alt: Screenshot of the create a new League interface

-Provide a name and description for the League and click the "Save & Close" button to create the League.
+Enter a name and a description for the League and click the "Save & Close" button to create the League.

 Point Leagues usage
 ===================

 Point actions
 -------------
-You can change a Contact's Points within a Points League by using Points Actions.
+You can change Contact's Points within a Points League by using Points Actions.

 .. image:: images/point-action-with-league.png
   :width: 600